Jutho/TensorOperations.jl/docs/src/man/indexnotation.md

 As the cost is determined at compile time, it is not using actual tensor properties (e.g.
-`size(A, i)` in the case of arrays) in the cost model, and the cost or extent associated with every index can be specified in various ways, either using integers or floating point numbers or some arbitrary polynomial of an abstract variable, e.g. `χ`.
+`size(A, i)` in the case of arrays) in the cost model, and the cost or extent associated with every index can be specified in various ways, either using integers or floating point numbers or some arbitrary univariate polynomial of an abstract variable, e.g. `χ`.
 In the latter case, the optimization assumes the asymptotic limit of large `χ`.

 ```julia
 @tensoropt D[a, b, c, d] := A[a, e, c, f] * B[g, d, e] * C[g, f, b]